 And finally the test plan is executed when the script is launched.

 '''

 if name == 'main':

 plan.no_trigger()

 plan.run_console()

 '''

 This simple test bench will simply interact with the operator by telling him Hello Operator!.
-Run it using the created virtual environment :
+Run it using the created virtual environment:

 '''

 Windows Activate

 venv\Scripts\activate

+python main.py

 '''